How to Calculate Beta in Excel: 4 Easy Methods

 Calculating returns of the overall market

-• Finally, we need to calculate the beta.
-For this insert the below formula in cell C18.
+• We need to calculate the beta.
+Insert the below formula in cell C18.

 =COVARIANCE.P(D6:D16,H6:H16)/VAR.P(H6:H16)

-• Press ENTER, and you will get the beta of your stock.
+• Press ENTER to get the beta of your stock.

 using COVARIANCE and VARIANCE functions to calculate beta in Excel